-Special Subscription Offer: Join European Photography NOW and receive a free 29-page PDF brochure containing our international photo guides published 20082017: Photo Festivals, Photobook Publishers, Residencies, Awards, Specialized bookstores, Portfolio Reviews, Museums, Digital Publishing Tools, Competitions, and Photography Schools.
-For new subscribers only.
-Online orders at https://equivalence-shop.com
+Special Subscription Offer: Join European Photography NOW and receive a free 29-page PDF brochure containing our international photo guides published 20082017: Photo Festivals, Photobook Publishers, Residencies, Awards, Specialized Bookstores, Portfolio Reviews, Museums, Digital Publishing Tools, Competitions, and Photography Schools.
+Orders at https://equivalence-shop.com

 This picture by Nikita Pigorov, published in European Photography 98, was removed from our Facebook page on 8 April, 2016.

-Media Partnerships 2015: European Photography welcomes Media Partnerships by cooperating with and promoting international initiatives and events.
-In 2015, we are offering up to eight partnerships in two categories prime partnerships and promotional partnerships.
-Download our application guidelines here (PDF, 87 KB)
+Media Partnerships 2018: European Photography welcomes Media Partnerships by cooperating with and promoting international initiatives and events.
+In 2018, we are again offering partnerships in two categories prime partnerships and promotional partnerships.
+Email us for application guidelines.

 European Photography 94 on Retro-Photography: “Retro as recourse to past aesthetics has always existed the Renaissance, Historicism and Postmodernism were all retro-movements on a large scale.
 Today, we are once again experiencing such a trend towards creative remembering, also in the field of photography.”
 Photo: Neil Krug

 The International Photography Guides series, begun in European Photography 84 (2008), comprises eight surveys to date, each presented in the form of a handy double-page spread.
 The subjects are Festivals (#84), Magazines (#87), Book Publishers (#88), Residencies (#89), Awards (#90), Photobook Stores (#91), Portfolio Reviews (#92), and Photography Museums (#93).
 PDFs of all spreads can be downloaded at the Equivalence Shop.